2000 El Ejido riots

-From 5 to 7 February 2000, the Spanish town of El Ejido in the province of Almería experienced race riots against its Moroccan agricultural workers.
-The rioting was triggered by the recent murders of two Spanish men and a Spanish woman by two separate Moroccan individuals.
-The rioting was described at the time as the worst instances of racial violence in modern Spanish history.
+The 2000 El Ejido riots were a series of racially motivated disturbances that took place from 5 to 7 February 2000 in El Ejido, a town in the province of Almería, Spain.
+Triggered by the murders of three Spanish citizens by two Moroccan nationals in separate incidents, the unrest quickly escalated into widespread violence targeting the town's large Moroccan migrant community.
+Over the course of three days, groups of residents attacked migrant workers, destroyed homes and businesses, and vandalised community infrastructure.
+The events were widely described at the time as among the most severe instances of racially motivated violence in modern Spanish history.
+The riots occurred in a context of rapid demographic change, driven by the expansion of intensive agriculture in the region and the growing presence of foreign labourers, particularly from North Africa.

 Background

 Migration to El Ejido

 Long a country of emigration to Latin America and northern Europe, Spain began to be a migrant destination at the end of the 20th century.
 In the province of Almería, intensive agriculture became a major economic sector, employing 100,000 migrants earning the equivalent of US$25 per day.
 In El Ejido itself, an estimated 10,000 of its 45,000 inhabitants were foreign, and around half of them were living in shacks.

 Murders of José Ruiz and Tomás Bonilla

 On 22 January 2000, a Moroccan migrant worker named Cherki Hadij was throwing rocks at a dog when he was confronted by farmer José Ruiz, who was travelling by van with his wife and children.
 Hadij then stunned Ruiz with a stone, and killed him with another blow while he was on the floor.
 Hadij's boss Tomás Bonilla came to try to save Ruiz, and had his throat slit by his employee.

 Hadij denied the charges against him, but was found unanimously guilty in July 2002 due to the testimony from Ruiz's family and the evidence of Bonilla's blood in his fingernails.
 Facing a maximum sentence of 40 years (20 for each murder), he was sentenced to 35, in addition to €210,000 (35 million pesetas) compensation to the families of each man.

 Juan José Bonilla, son of Tomás, became a local politician for the far-right party Vox.